metatablecat/Catlibs/README.md

 CatLibs is an early alpha release, feel free to add your own ideas to the issues section.

-## Usage
+## lib-base
-CatLibs currently exports the following libraries:
+`Version 0.2`
+Exports basic objects used in CatLibs
-* Action - an asynchronous thread manager thats nicer than using `coroutine` or `task`
+* Action - asynchronous thread handler that makes coroutines nicer to work with
+* Event - custom signal class
-* Result - a Rust-like `Result` implementation
+* Result - Rust-like error handler class
-* ResultedAction - a wrapper that combines Action and Result
-* Util - various utility functions

----
+## lib-ext
+`Verison 0.0`
+Exports extensions upon `lib-base`.
+Currently still be implemented

 ## Attribution